songdoing/coronaChart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Corona chart in Canada
-This project is Corona chart.
+This project is Corona chart, using Covid19API.

+## Technologies
+- reactJS
+- react-dom
+- react-chartjs
+- axios

 ## Sample
 <a href = "https://songdoing.github.io/coronaChart/"> Click me! </a>